dereknorrbom/k8s-deployment-scaler/README.md

 - **Service:** Exposes the application's API endpoints through a Kubernetes service.
 - **ServiceAccount:** Provides a dedicated service account for the application to interact with the Kubernetes API.
 - **ClusterRole and ClusterRoleBinding:** Defines the permissions required for the application to access and manage deployments.
-- **Role and RoleBinding:** Defines the permissions required for the application to access and manage deployments within a specific namespace.

 ## Scripts